Julio Cortázar: Years in France

 In 1951, Cortázar immigrated to France, where he lived and worked for the rest of his life, though he travelled widely.
 From 1952 onwards, he worked intermittently for UNESCO as a translator.
 He wrote most of his major works in Paris or in Saignon in the south of France, where he also maintained a home.
 In later years he became actively engaged in opposing abuses of human rights in Latin America, and was a supporter of the Sandinista revolution in Nicaragua as well as Fidel Castro's Cuban revolution and Salvador Allende's socialist government in Chile.

 Cortázar had three long-term romantic relationships with women.
 The first was with Aurora Bernárdez, an Argentine translator, whom he married in 1953.
 They separated in 1968 when he became involved with the Lithuanian writer, editor, translator, and filmmaker Ugnė Karvelis, whom he never formally married, and who reportedly stimulated Cortázar's interest in politics, although his political sensibilities had already been awakened by a visit to Cuba in 1963, the first of multiple trips that he would make to that country throughout the remainder of his life.
 In 1981 he married Canadian writer Carol Dunlop.
 After Dunlop's death in 1982, Aurora Bernárdez accompanied Cortázar during his final illness and, in accordance with his longstanding wishes, inherited the rights to all his works.

 Last years and death

-In August 1981, he suffered a gastric hemorrhage; his life was miraculously saved, but this did not prevent him from continuing to write.
+In August 1981, he suffered a gastric hemorrhage; his life was miraculously saved, and he continued to write.
 President François Mitterrand granted him French nationality.
-In 1983, after the restoration of democracy in Argentina, Cortázar made one last trip to his homeland,where he was welcomed by his admirers, who would stop him in the street or ask for autographs, in contrast to the indifference of the authorities—President Raúl Alfonsín refused to see him.
+In 1983, after the restoration of democracy in Argentina, Cortázar made one last trip to his homeland, where he was welcomed by his admirers, who would stop him in the street or ask for autographs, in contrast to the indifference of the authorities—President Raúl Alfonsín refused to see him.

 Cortázar died in Paris in 1984, and is interred in the cimetière du Montparnasse.
 The cause of his death was reported to be leukemia, though some sources state that he died from AIDS as a result of receiving a blood transfusion.

 Birthplace of Julio Cortazar in Brussels and a small square opposite.
 Bust of the Argentine sculptor Edmund Valladares.